West Bengal Civil Service: WBCS Exam

-Functions
+Career Progression

 The WBCS (Exe) officers are typically appointed as Deputy Magistrates or Deputy Collectors on probation.
 After completing two years of mandatory administrative training at the Administrative Training Institute, they begin their careers as Deputy Magistrates, Deputy Collectors, and Block Development Officers (BDOs).
 They also issue orders in Executive Magistrate Courts and enforce certain sections of the Criminal Procedure Code.
 These officers perform crucial administrative functions at various levels across state departments.
 The highest position attainable for WBCS (Exe) officers is that of Departmental Secretary, with three posts of District Magistrate reserved for them in West Bengal.
 Additionally, WBCS (Exe) officers may be nominated to the Indian Administrative Service (IAS) later in their careers.